The Lake Clementine Guide to Summer Fun

 Google Maps Directions

-Upper Lake Clementine is located off the Auburn-Foresthill road, 7.3 miles off I-80.
-Upon turning onto Upper Lake Clementine Road, you will have 1.5 miles of steep switchback dirt roads in mediocre to very poor condition, depending on washouts and rain.
+Upper Lake Clementine is located off the Auburn-Foresthill road.
+State Parks puts it at 5.5 miles on Foresthill Road from I-80, then 2 miles of steep switchback dirt road down the canyon, in mediocre to very poor condition, depending on washouts and rain.
 If your vehicle has low clearance or your tires can’t handle rough terrain, proceed with extreme caution.
+High-clearance vehicles are recommended.

 I saw a variety of vehicles loaded down with passengers and gear in the small parking lot, but I can’t imagine they had fun getting up or down.
 The speed limit may be 15mph, but good luck exceeding 5-10mph.
 The dirt road is one lane with steep drop-offs and ditches in many areas, so remember to look ahead and be courteous to other drivers.